aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 ## Bypass capabilities dropping feature

 !!!
 Attention
-    This session is important if you're facing errors while **tracee** is trying to drop its capabilities or any other permissions errors.
+    This session is important if you're facing errors while **tracee** or **tracee-ebpf** are trying to drop its capabilities or any other permissions errors.

 Some environments **won't allow capabilities dropping** because of permission issues (for example - **AWS Lambdas**).